 Is Homrich Berg right for you?

-Homrich Berg might be the right wealth management firm if you have more than $500,000 to invest and are located in the Georgia region.
+Homrich Berg might be the right wealth management firm if you can afford the firm’s minimum annual fee of $10,000 and are located in the Georgia region.
 Clients with fewer assets might be able to find lower fees with another wealth management firm.

-As always, when selecting a financial institution, you should research a few firms and speak with their representatives to make sure you’re choosing the one that’s the best fit for you.
+As always, when selecting a financial institution, you should be sure to research multiple firms to ensure you find the right advisor for you.